The Best CPUs with Integrated Graphics (iGPU) [Updated 2023]

 As mentioned earlier in the article, AMD once offered a feature called Dual Graphics that allowed their early iGPUs to run in CrossFire with discrete Radeon graphics cards, increasing performance.

-That feature and CrossFire itself (AMD’s multi-GPU solution, SLI and NVLink being Nvidia’s) are unfortunately no longer supported, but there are some signs that it may return with Intel’s upcoming discrete “Xe” GPUs.
+That feature and CrossFire itself (AMD’s multi-GPU solution, SLI and NVLink being Nvidia’s) are unfortunately no longer supported, but it has returned (in limited capacity) with Intel’s Dual Link feature for their discrete GPUs.

-At the time of writing, you cannot synchronize an iGPU with a discrete GPU in, say, SLI or CrossFire.
+Most of the time, you cannot synchronize an iGPU with a discrete GPU in, say, SLI or CrossFire.

-However, you can still use an iGPU when using a discrete GPU!
+However, you can still use an iGPU while using a discrete GPU!

 For example, Intel QuickSync/AMD Video Core Next allows for iGPU-accelerated video encoding for streaming and recording.